viking-saver/windows-itpro-docs/windows/security/book/identity-protection-passwordless-sign-in.md

 [!INCLUDE [coming-soon](includes/coming-soon.md)]

-A plug-in model for 3rd party passkey providers allows users to manage their passkeys with third-party passkey managers.
-This model is designed to provide a seamless platform experience, whether passkeys are managed directly by Windows or by a third-party authenticator.
-When a third-party passkey provider is used, passkeys are protected and managed by the third-party.
+The plug-in model for third-party passkey providers enables users to manage their passkeys with third-party passkey managers.
+This model ensures a seamless platform experience, regardless of whether passkeys are managed directly by Windows or by a third-party authenticator.
+When a third-party passkey provider is used, the passkeys are securely protected and managed by the third-party provider.

 [!INCLUDE [learn-more](includes/learn-more.md)]